 However, middleboxes along a path can interfere with the use of TCP options, in an attempt to thwart attackers trying to fingerprint hosts.
 Network mapping tools such as NMAP (Network Mapper) use information from TCP options to gather information about hosts; this is called fingerprinting.
 Countermeasures to fingerprinting, sometimes called fingerprint scrubbers [29], attempt to block fingerprinting by inspecting and minimally manipulating the traffic stream.
 One of the strategies used by fingerprint scrubbers is to reorder TCP options in the TCP header; any unknown options may be included after all other options.
-In order to avoid being fingerprinted, some sites may reject connections negotiating specific or unknown options, or drop packets encountered in the middle of the stream that contain those options.
+The TCP options test checks to see if sites reject connections negotiating specific or unknown TCP options, or drop packets encountered in the middle of the stream that contain those options.